 Jake and I on the airport shuttle at LaGuardia airport.
 My lips are sealed tightly to avoid Jake’s tongue.

 The major difference between service dogs and ESAs is that service dogs are legally entitled to go more places than ESAs.
 Service dogs are entitled to accompany a disabled person into any publicly accessible area, including taxis, Ubers, restaurants, theaters, stores, amusement parks, and just about everywhere else.
 ESAs, conversely, aren’t legally entitled to enter places other than airports and housing.
 This doesn’t mean you won’t be allowed to take your ESA into these other places, it just means that they are not required by law to allow your pet.
-And by always being respectful and nice to everyone I meet, I’ve never been denied access to ground transportation, hotels or other publicly accessible areas while traveling with my ESA.
+And by always being respectful and nice to everyone I meet, I’ve never been denied access to ground transportation, hotels or other publicly accessible areas while traveling with Jake.

 Jake at the New York LaGuardia Airport Marriott.
 Jake prefers to lie horizontally and hog the bed so I book hotel rooms with two beds.